 The options (and your event!) are endless.

 Wow, this is pretty thought provoking, isn’t it?
 No more excuses!
 With the increase in affordable video production equipment and the availability of high-end easy-to-use consumer options, live streaming is no longer just for enterprises with big budgets.
-Take a look at how some Brightcove customers are using the live gallery template:
+Take a look at how some Brightcove customers are using Brightcove's live features:

 SXSW streams over 60 live sessions to viewers around the world who are interested in interacting with festival content.
 They then create on-demand, responsive video viewing experiences for all devices as well as utilizing content in their content network for Roku.